This event is scheduled for the last weekend in March as this is around the

 ....................................................

-Earth Hour asks everyone to take personal accountability for their climate impact and make behavioural changes to facilitate a low-carbon lifestyle.
+their impact on the planet and make behavioural changes to facilitate a

 Taking the first step is as easy as turning off your lights.

-Please turn off your lights for one hour
+Please turn off your lights for one hour at 8.30pm

 Households

-Earth Hour wants each individual to understand that electricity consumption
+Earth Hour wants each individual to understand that electricity consumption is a direct contributor to

-individual can make a big difference.
-If all households simply turn off unused
+global warming and that small actions by every individual can make a big difference.
+If all households

-lighting and appliances on standby at the power point, it will reduce millions
+simply turn off unused lighting and appliances on standby at the power point, it will reduce millions of

-of tonnes of greenhouse gas per annum.
+tonnes of greenhouse gas per annum.
 (See

-Reduce Electricity for many
+Reduce Electricity for many other things you can do to

-other things you can do to reduce your electricity consumption)
+reduce your electricity consumption)

 Commercial Sector